Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Yes, all guests and crew are required to have a negative RAT test prior to boarding.

-You should not test positive on a RAT based on past infection and ongoing viral shedding.
+You should not test positive on a RAT based on past infection.

-In these instances, Coral Expeditions assess the circumstances and provide a future cruise credit to the value of 100% of the cruise fare paid.
+In these instances, Coral Expeditions assess the circumstances and provide a future cruise credit to the value of the fare paid.
 The use of this credit is subject to availability.
 Read our Ticket Terms & Conditions.

 All guests are responsible for their own travel and incidentals incurred in getting to and from departure ports.